emorchy/emorchy.github.io/_posts/talks/2024-07-10-semgrep-talk.md

 <center>Press "F" to enable fullscreen.</center>
 <center>For more keyboard controls, press "?".</center>

-This presentation was compiled using "[Manim](https://www.manim.community/)", a mathematical animation engine.
+<br>This presentation was compiled using "[Manim](https://www.manim.community/)", a mathematical animation engine.
 I used the [Manim Slides](https://manim-slides.eertmans.be/latest/index.html) plugin for easy slide creation.
 The slides can be rendered with the python code found in my [semgrep-presentation](https://github.com/emorchy/semgrep-presentation) repository.